v. Shanghai

 Feeling a bit knackered, I walked the few blocks to my hotel.
 The Golden Eagle Summit Hotel.
 I spoiled myself a bit on this trip and went for a Suite, complete with a view and a bathtub!!
 I made full use of that tub.
 Bubble baths really are wonderful!

-After checking, I decided to see what I could find for dinner.
+After checking in, I decided to see what I could find for dinner.
 A quick search on iMaps (yes, it works in China) and I found a good ol' Irish Pub.
-A 5 minute taxi ride later, and I am walking down a beautiful alley way that I imagine gets pretty busy on the weekends.
-I find the pub, and step inside.
-As it is still a little early, the only other person inside is a man, sitting at the bar with a guitar, singing an old folk tune. ...and I am dying inside a little.
-This is awesome.
-He sees me and immediately jumps up and lays the guitar on the bar.
-He greets me in a lilting Scottish (yes, scottish) accent and asks what he can do for me.
-I saddle up to the bar and ask what he can recommend on the menu.
-He says the Roast is quite delicious, so that and a Kilkenny is what I order.
-We sit and talk, just the two of us; swapping back stories and discussing world politics and whatnot.
-I also learn he is not just the bartender, but the owner of this fine establishment.
+A 5 minute taxi ride later, and I am walking down a beautiful alleyway that I imagine gets pretty busy on the evenings and weekends.
+I found the pub, and stepped inside.
+As it was still a little early, the only other person inside was a man, sitting at the bar with a guitar, singing an old folk tune. ...and I am dying inside a little.
+How perfect!
+He saw me and immediately jumped up and laid the guitar on the bar.
+He greeted me in a lilting Scottish (yes, Scottish) accent and asked what he can do for me.
+I saddled up to the bar and asked what he could recommend on the menu.
+He said the roast is quite delicious, so that and a Kilkenny is what I ordered.
+We sat and chatted, just the two of us; swapping back stories and discussing current events and whatnot.
+I also learned he is not just the bartender, but the owner of this fine establishment.

-After a bit he asks if he might play me a song.
-I all but beg him to.
-So, he resumes his seat at the bar and strums the strings as he begins to wail out Wilde Mountain Thyme, a song I am very familiar with.
+After a bit he asked if he might play me a song.
+I all but begged him to.
+So, he resumed his seat at the bar and strummed the strings as he began to wail out Wilde Mountain Thyme, a song I am very familiar with.
 The scene is so perfect, my eyes actually began to well up a bit.
 I was completely captured by the moment, I could hardly move for fear of ruining it.

 Needless to say, the food was delicious, as promised.
 The atmosphere was charming and homey, and the service was wonderful.
 I would highly recommend this place should you find yourself in Nanjing.